Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-troubleshooting-english.rst

 This may happen when running distributed simulations whereas hostname resolution is somehow failing.

-For example, we encountered sometimes faulty network configurations (ex: w.r.t. to a stale domain name) where a host contacted as ``foo.bar.org`` was responding as ``foo.other.org``, and thus was never reported as available.
+For example, we encountered sometimes faulty network configurations (e.g. w.r.t. to a stale domain name) where a host contacted as ``foo.bar.org`` was responding as ``foo.other.org``, and thus was never reported as available.

 In other cases, a computing host was designated (either in a host file or directly in the simulation case) not, as expected, by its name (preferably FQDN) but, incorrectly, by its IP address (which is disallowed, see the ``computing_hosts`` field of the ``deployment_settings`` record).